-In this paper, we answer these questions by relating the Shapley value to more traditional definitions of feature importance.
+In this paper, we show how relating the Shapley value to statistical notions of conditional independence provides a principled way to select important features.
 Indeed, the statistics literature has a rich history of studying variable selection problems \citep{blum1997selection, james2013introduction, guyon2003introduction}, for example, via conditional independence testing and controlled variable selection \citep{candes2018panning}.
 That is, a feature is unimportant if it is independent of a response once conditioned on the remaining features.
 In other words, knowing the value of an unimportant feature does not provide any more information about the response when the rest of the data is known.
 The Conditional Randomization Test (CRT) \citep{candes2018panning} is a conditional independence test that does not make any assumptions on the conditional distribution of the response given the features, while assuming that the conditional distribution of the features is known instead.
-This setting is particularly useful in applications where unlabeled data may be abundant compared to labeled data (e.g., genomics research, as shown in \citep{candes2018panning, sesia2021false, sesia2022individualized}, or imaging data \citep{nguyen2019ecko}).
+This setting is particularly useful in applications where unlabeled data may be abundant compared to labeled data (e.g., genomics research, as shown in \citep{candes2018panning,sesia2021false,sesia2022individualized}, or imaging data \citep{nguyen2019ecko}).
 While the original CRT procedure is computationally intractable for large models, fast and efficient alternatives have been recently proposed, such as the the Holdout Randomization Test (HRT) by \cite{tansey2022holdout} and the Distilled Conditional Randomization Test (DCRT) by \cite{liu2022fast}.

-We remark that in this paper, we consider feature importance with respect to the response of a fixed predictive model on an \emph{individual} sample.
-This differs from the traditional statistical setting in which one analyzes features with respect to an observed response.
-Nonetheless, this notion of interpretability is indeed important in many scenarios.
-For example, one may wish to understand the important features for a model that computes credit scores \citep{demajo2020explainable, bucker2022transparency}, or one may need to verify that the important features for the prediction of an existing, complex model agree with prior-knowledge \citep{burns2020interpreting, jiang2021layercam, fong2017interpretable}.
+We remark that in this paper we consider feature importance with respect to the response of a fixed predictive model on an \emph{individual} sample.
+This differs from the traditional statistical setting in which one analyzes features with respect to an observed response at the population level.
+Nonetheless, this notion of interpretability is important in many scenarios.
+For example, one may wish to understand the important features for a model that computes credit scores \citep{demajo2020explainable,bucker2022transparency}, or one may need to verify that the important features for the prediction of an existing, complex model agree with prior-knowledge \citep{burns2020interpreting,jiang2021layercam,fong2017interpretable}.

-\subsection{Related Work}
+\subsection{Related work}